First Amendment Center programs

 Through its education programs, the First Amendment Center works with schools and communities throughout the nation.
 The center’s school-reform initiative, consensus guidelines and conflict-mediation efforts are designed to promote strong public support for First Amendment principles and ideas through the following initiatives:

-The Religious Freedom Education Project at the Newseum is the only nonpartisan initiative in Washington, D.C., focused on educating the American public about the religious-liberty principles of the First Amendment.
+The Religious Freedom Center of the Newseum Institute is the only nonpartisan initiative in Washington, D.C., focused on educating the American public about the religious-liberty principles of the First Amendment.
 In 2010, the First Amendment Center launched a new approach in its long-time work on religious freedom.
 In its first two years, the project has sponsored public programs at the Newseum, developed partnerships with national and international organizations, and convened religious and civil liberties groups to address religious-liberty issues of shared concern.

 Finding Common Ground

 From court-ordered training for teachers and administrators in northern Alabama to mediation between religious conservatives and schools in northern California, the center uses First Amendment principles to resolve conflicts over religion and values in public schools.